Skip To Content

 A death benefit can be used by the beneficiary in different ways.
 Learn how a life insurance policy payout works and what beneficiaries need to know.

 Purchasing a life insurance policy can give you peace of mind.
-That’s because you know it will provide a payout of the policy’s death benefit to help support your loved ones if something happens to you.
+That’s because you know it will provide money to help support your loved ones if something happens to you.

-Here’s what you need to know about how a life insurance policy payout works after the policy owner passes away.
+And if you are one of those loved ones, here’s what you need to know about how a life insurance policy payout works after the policy owner — a parent, a spouse, or someone else who might have named you as a beneficiary — passes away.

 Figure out your beneficiary status